microspaze/FFImageLoading.Maui/README.md

 1. [Fixed in 1.0.1][iOS] App Reloading Bug.
 (When a page contains a CachedImage which use local image file as LoadingPlaceholder, after tombstone the app to background and then recover it to forground, the app will be reloaded to the home page)
 2. [Fixed in 1.0.3][iOS] Google webp format image support.
 (It works in Xamarin.Forms version, but not in FFImageLoading.Compat)
+3. [Fixed in 1.0.7][Windows] Local images files will not show on Windows.

 *Thanks to the Original Authors: Daniel Luberda, Fabien Molinet & Redth.*